Documenting Changes

 directory.

-This way it can be easily seen which change has been introduced in which released TYPO3 version.
+This way, it can be easily seen which change has been introduced in which released TYPO3 version.

 In rare cases, patches worth a changelog file need to be backported to stable LTS and / or old stable LTS versions.
-Those should be put into a different directory, depending on target LTS versions.
+Those should be put into a different directory, depending on lowest target LTS versions.
 We'll explain this by example:

 the Git branch main

-will become version 12.1.0 with the
+will become version 14.1.0 with the

 typo3/